tencentyun/intlcloud-documents/yehe_doc/视频服务/云点播/播放器 SDK 文档/Web 端集成/接入指引_intl_en.md

 :::
 </dx-codeblock>

->!
-Not all videos can be played successfully in a browser.
-We recommend you use Tencent Cloud’s services to transcode a video before playing it.
+<dx-alert infotype="notice">Not all videos can be played successfully in a browser.
+We recommend you use Tencent Cloud’s services to transcode a video before playing it.</dx-alert>
 :::
 </dx-tabs>